martinfehrs/whirl/README.md

-# LLK
+# LL1
-a header only library for implementing LL(k) parsers
+a header only library for implementing LL(1) parsers

-This library provides functions to easily implement LL(k) parsers.
+This library provides functions to easily implement LL(1) parsers.
 Currently, only a lookahead of 1 is supported.
 There is no unicode support, yet.
 Only utf-32 is fully supported.
 For utf-16 only the characters of the BMP are recognized correctly.